Money doesn’t grow on trees, in fact it doesn’t grow at all. To a child money doesn’t really exist, its magic!

-Let me give you an example, your a 5 year old and you?ve just seen something you want.
-You ask your Mum if you can have it, if she?s in the right mood she opens her magic wallet and produces a small thin object (the credit card) and points it at another slightly larger object (the paypass machine), the woman behind the counter says ?Thank you, have a great day?.
+Let me give you an example, you are a 5 year old and you’ve just seen something you want.
+You ask your Mum if you can have it, if she’s in the right mood she opens her magic wallet and produces a small thin object (the credit card) and points it at another slightly larger object (the paypass machine), the woman behind the counter says ‘Thank you, have a great day’.
 Your mum then turns to you, hands you what you were so eager to have and you walk out of the store.

-How can we expect children to believe anything other than the obvious fact that your a magician.
+How can we expect children to believe anything other than the obvious fact that you are a magician.

 One way to avoid a world where your child sees money as a magic object that is always at the ready is to bring in something called a 50/50 split as early as age 5.
 The 50/50 split works like this:

 Your child actively seeks out a job they could do around the house (let them come up with the job)

 They then negotiate a price with you for doing that job e.g. 50c for cleaning their 3 year old brothers room

 Then the 50c is split 50/50 – 50% goes to a savings account (this should be held long term and given back to the child at a particular age of your choosing) and the other 50% goes to them directly (to do whatever they want (within reason), save for something special, use at the zoo or go to a movie).

 The idea is that the child now understands the work that went into earning that amount of money, you get to discuss savings and they’ve shown themselves that they need no one else other than themselves to produce this ‘money’ thing (they also quickly figure out that none of it is magic).